Skip to content

 • jax

-Within the Torch family, PropTorch now selects the actual execution mode:
+Within the Torch family, PropTorch now selects the actual implementation:

 User-Facing Backend Families